dl1bz/deskhpsdr/README.md

 So far, deskHPSDR has been successfully tested on the following systems:<br>

-* iMac 21" i5 running macOS 15 aka Sequoia
 * Macbook Air M1 running macOS 26 aka Tahoe
 * Mac mini M4 2024 running macOS 26 aka Tahoe
-* old Macbook Pro i7 & old Macbook Air i5 running Linux Mint "Faye" Debian-Edition
+* old Macbook Pro i7 running Linux Mint "Faye" Debian-Edition
-* Raspberry Pi5 with NVMe-HAT running 64bit PiOS (based at Debian "Bookworm") and X11 environment
 * Raspberry CM5 module based with NVMe SSD running 64bit PiOS (based at Debian "Trixie") and X11 environment

-**All radio tests are made with my Hermes Lite 2 SDR-Transceiver using HPSDR protocol V1 under macOS 15 and macOS 26** **There are no issues with the Hermes Lite 2 and deskHPSDR yet, but it is not possible to check ALL other exist SDR devices.**
+**All radio tests are made with my Hermes Lite 2 SDR-Transceiver using OpenHPSDR protocol P1 under macOS 26.**
+**There are no issues with the Hermes Lite 2 and deskHPSDR yet, but it is not possible to check ALL other exist SDR devices.**
 **Additional tests with my new Brick2 14bit SDR transceiver are also carried out with P2 OpenHPSDR protocol.**